 Most lenders typically offer an eligibility checker of sorts on their websites.

-- Not legally restricted from obtaining credit e.g. because of bankruptcy
+- You are not legally restricted from obtaining credit e.g. because of bankruptcy

 - Affordability criteria, this is based on your incomings and outgoings.
 Lenders need to ensure that taking out a loan with them doesn’t put you at any risk to your existing financial commitments